Design map-based visualizations

 9. Click Run.

-The results are added to the map.
 The original ZIP Code polygons are retained, but they have new attributes allocating them to different zones.
-You'll dissolve the polygons on these zone attributes.
+You'll dissolve the polygons so there is one feature per zone.

 Pairwise Dissolve tool in the search results

-12. For the Output Feature Class, type HBLL_2020_Zip_Dissolve.
+14. For Output Feature Class, type HBLL_2020_Zip_Dissolve.

 Pairwise Dissolve input and output feature classes

-13. In Dissolve Fields, choose Zone ID.
+15. For Dissolve Fields, choose Zone ID.

-15. Uncheck Create multipart features.
+17. Uncheck Create multipart features.

 The dissolved zones layer is added to the map.

-The point counts for the zones are greater than 5, and most have 12 or more points.
+The point counts for the zones are all greater than 5, and most have 12 or more points.
 This is in line with your organization's guidance.

-18. As the analyst for the Childhood Lead Poisoning Prevention Program, you must consider which method is most appropriate to provide meaningful and actionable data for jurisdictions that often have their data suppressed.
+As the analyst for the Childhood Lead Poisoning Prevention Program, you must consider which method is most appropriate to provide meaningful and actionable data for jurisdictions that often have their data suppressed.
 Aggregating across years means your end user cannot discern temporal variation across the aggregated years, but they can see numbers for small geographic areas that might otherwise be suppressed.
 Aggregating multiple ZIP Codes may make strong temporal trends identifiable as each single year is mapped, but the geographic specificity will be diminished.
 Each method must be weighed against the target audience and purpose for reporting and data sharing.

 Add coordinate values to points